Particular/architecture-center/docs/patterns/publisher-subscriber-content.md

 [This blog post](https://particular.net/blog/you-dont-need-ordered-delivery) describes different ways of handling messages that arrive out of order.

-[Chorepgraphed or orchestrated workflows](https://docs.particular.net/architecture/workflows) can be used to coordinate business processes that involve multiple services.
+[Chorepgraphed or orchestrated workflows](https://docs.particular.net/architecture/workflows) can be used to coordinate events implementing more complex business processes involving multiple services.

 ## Related resources